Cobord/TypeSafe_Tensors/README.md

 It is expressive enough to [implement generalised cross-attention](https://github.com/bgavran/TypeSafe_Tensors/blob/main/Architectures/Attention.idr#L19) as described in [Generalised Transformers using Applicative Functors](https://glaive-research.org/2025/02/11/Generalized-Transformers-from-Applicative-Functors.html).

-It is aiming to achieve performance not at the expense of compositionality, but rather because of it, meaning special care is taken to develop typed tensor abstractions that can later be made performant.
-It's in active development and with many rough edges.
+It is aiming to achieve performance not at the expense of compositionality, but rather because of it.
+This means that special care is taken to develop abstractions with future performance optimisations in mind.
+This package is in active development and with many rough edges.

 * [Examples](#Examples)
 * [Installation instructions](#Installation-instructions)